-This is a meal that includes character interaction as a part of your meal.
-These character dining experiences allow the convenience of meeting characters while you eat.
+This is a meal that includes character interaction as a part of your dining experience.
+Disney World character meals provide the convenience of meeting characters while you eat.

-At most character dining venues the characters make their way through the dining area and stop at each table to visit with your group.
+At most character dining venues the characters make their way through the dining area and stop near each table to visit with your group.
 Some examples are Chef Mickey’s and Cinderella’s Royal Table.
 Check here for a complete list of character dining options at Disney World.

-If you arrive at an attraction during your scheduled FastPass+ time window (say 10:30am-11:30am) you skip the regular line.
-You will instead enter at the FastPass+ line and wait a shorter time to experience the attraction.
-Your FastPass+ reservations can be made using the Disney World website or Disney World app.
-Find my detailed guide to FastPass+ here.
+If you arrive at an attraction during your scheduled Lightning Lane window (say 10:30am-11:30am) you skip the regular line.
+You will instead enter through the Lightning Lane and wait a shorter time to experience the attraction.

 These handy devices are specific to Disney World.
-A MagicBand is a bracelet (similar to a watch or fitness tracker) that each person in your party is provided at no additional cost if you are staying on-site at a Disney World Resort.
-These bands act as a room key, ticket to the parks (once the ticket is linked to band), FastPass+ ticket, and can be used to make purchases across the resort, including using your dining plan credits if you have them.
+A MagicBand is a bracelet (similar to a watch or fitness tracker) available for purchase at Disney World Resort.
+These bands act as a room key, ticket to the parks (once the ticket is linked to band), and can be used to make purchases across the resort.

 MagicBands are a great convenience and keep you from fumbling around looking for tickets, room keys and even your FastPasses.
 We love them, but be careful – it makes it too easy to spend money since you never reach for your wallet!

 MemoryMaker is a photo package you can purchase that includes all of your digital images taken by a PhotoPass photographer and some taken on rides during your visit.
 If you purchase this package in advance there is usually a discount.
 Not sure what PhotoPass is?
 I define it below.

 Disney After Hours Boo Bash